aaronpk/Geoloqi-Emergency-Beacon-Map/README.md

 ABOUT
 =====

-Loqi.me allows mobile phone users to send an emergency GPS beacon to Loqi.me's real-time map.
-The location and message are sent by SMS or other networks to all crises group members.
+Loqi.me allows mobile users to send an emergency GPS beacon to a real-time map.
+Crises responders can view all of the help requests on the webpage, along with hospitals and fire stations, real-time 911 calls related to natural disasters.

-Any SMS sent to the Tropo phone number with the word join is added to the crises response group.
-Any emergency GPS beacons or texts for help will be sent to all group members.
-Crises responders can also view all of the help requests on http://loqi.me webpage, which contains a live-updating map and stream of crises requests.
+Ground teams can easily use Loqi.me on their mobile phones to send notices of supplies and terrain reports in real time.
+Remote helpers can easily see the whole picture on the website's real-time map, handle help and information requests, and send messages to the network.

-Messages can be sent and received from any platform supported by Tropo, including SMS, AIM, Jabber and Twitter.
+Loqi.me supports subscription to group messages via SMS, AIM, Jabber and Twitter.
+No application installation is required.
+Location beacons can be sent simply by going to http://loqi.me on a mobile phone.

-This package supports multiple "groups" where each group can have its own registered phone number and screennames.
-Each group is treated completely independently of the others, so it can be used for several different cities or regions, or even for coordinating conference organizers.
+This application is a resource for citizens, medical teams and governments before, during and after disasters.

 LICENSE
 =======